-Our host program is coming to a close very soon and it has been fantastic.
-There are always bumps a long the way but these children have had an experience that will last a lifetime.
+Our summer host program has come to a close.
 Now comes the big task, bringing all of these kiddos home for good!
 Several of these kiddos are being adopted by their host families or have found a family because of this program, however there are a few kiddos that still NEED families.
 Their host families have been advocating for them since day one and brought them here to the U.S. to try and help them find a family.
 The files for these kiddos are far more extensive then a normal file.
 Their host families are more than excited to talk to prospective families and share all of their experiences.
 If you can’t bring one of these kiddos home, at least share this blog so we can bring these little ones home for good!

 Hi, I am Hope and I am 9 years old.
 I am currently enjoying my time in the U.S. with my host family.
 My host Mom shared a lot about me in hopes to help me find a forever family.